koljapluemer/obsidian-the-queue/README.md

 To make sure that important habits are not drowned out, take a look at [setting note priorities](#priority).

-##### Setting yourself up for success with habits
+##### Set yourself up for success with habits

 No matter how many habits you choose to put into your queue, we advice you to design them carefully.
 Having habits that feel to big, too undefined or too dreadful can quickly take out the fun.
 Some tips:

-1. Set [Smart Goals](https://www.atlassian.com/blog/productivity/how-to-write-smart-goals) on every habit card
+1. Set [Smart Goals](https://www.atlassian.com/blog/productivity/how-to-write-smart-goals) on every habit note
 2. Set an optional *Minimum Viable Habit*: A tiny action in the right direction that is possible to do even when you are at your worst
 3. Specify exceptions: What do you do when it's impossible to do the habit right now?